D3konR3kon/NodeMailer/README.md

 # Basic Node Express for NodeMailer App 📨

-### This allow you to send emails with attachments as well,  I used the following:
+### This send emails with attachments as well,  I used the following:
 - Node
 - Express
 - Nodemailer